OpenFogStack/FBase/ImplementationSubscriptionManagement.md

 ### [5] Not interpretable message

 - [ ] Add encryption exception handling to subscriber
-- [ ] Catched: get newest keygroup config version from naming service and check on changes
+- [ ] Catched: get newest keygroup config version from naming service
-- [ ] Change detected: run UpdateKeygroupConfigTask
+- [ ] Run UpdateKeygroupConfigTask

 ### [6] Periodic configuration update

-- [ ] Background task that periodically polls all configurations
+- [ ] Background task that periodically polls all responsible keygroup configurations and node configurations for nodes present in the keygroups
-- [ ] Change detected: run UpdateKeygroupConfigTask or UpdateForeignNodeConfigTask
+- [ ] Keygroup: run UpdateKeygroupConfigTask
+- [ ] Node: UpdateForeignNodeConfigTask

+### [7] Recognize foreign keygroup update
+Needed if [4] is performed by other node

+- [ ] Add background task that checks whether version of keygroup config changed
+- [ ] Changed: Run UpdateKeygroupSubscriptionsTask

-### [7] Subscriber receives configuration update
+### [8] Subscriber receives configuration update

 - [ ] Add configuration update handling to subscriber
 - [ ] Run UpdateKeygroupConfigTask or UpdateForeignNodeConfigTask

-### [8] Recognize foreign configuration update
-Needed if [4] or [6] are performed by other node

-- [ ] Add background task that checks whether version of keygroup config changed
-- [ ] Changed: Run UpdateKeygroupSubscriptionsTask
-- [ ] Add background task that checks whether internal version vectors of node config changed
-- [ ] Changed: Run UpdateKeygroupSubscriptionsForChangedNodeConfigTask

 ## Tasks (not background)